 Do our free online Community Learning and Development and dyslexia CPD module

 Group Dyslexia Awareness Training for organisations is available.
 Please contact [email protected] to discuss your needs.

 Become a Volunteer Career Mentor with Dyslexia Scotland

-We are recruiting Life Coaches, Careers Advisers and Employability professionals with an interest in dyslexia to provide 2-4 hours per week volunteering with dyslexic individuals.
+From time to time we recruit Careers Advisers and Employability professionals with an interest in dyslexia to provide 2-4 hours per week volunteering with dyslexic individuals.
 Benefits for you as a professional:

 Develop an appreciation of work with dyslexia in a careers guidance capacity

 Broaden your network of professional contacts